-Communication with WIPO and designated and elected offices is done through the PCT division.
-This division addresses all feedback given by WIPO or designated and elected offices to the management of the office.
+Communication with WIPO and designated and elected offices is done through the PCT Department.
+This department addresses all feedback given by WIPO or designated and elected offices to the management of the office.

-WIPO Circulars and high level changes are directed to the Director of the PCT division who ensures that all staff is aware of the issues and that any changes to the procedures are carried out.
+WIPO Circulars and high-level changes are directed to the Director of the PCT Department who ensures that all staff is aware of the issues and that any changes to the procedures are carried out.

-The Director of the PCT division and Deputy Superintendent of patent examiners regularly attend WIPO meetings.
+The Director of the PCT Department and Deputy Superintendent of patent examiners regularly attend WIPO meetings.